Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/scene-events.md

 The following information is not required information, but can be useful in better understanding the synchronization process when using the integrated scene management.
 :::
 <br/>
-Below is a diagram of the client connection and synchronization process:
+Below is a diagram of the client connection approval and synchronization process:

 ![image](images/scenemanagement_synchronization_overview.png)

-You can see that the client runs through the connection and approval process first which occurs within the `NetworkManager`.
-Once approved, the `NetworkSceneManager` begins the client synchronization process by the server sending the `SceneEventType.Synchronize` Scene Event message to the approved client.
-The client then processes through the synchronization message and when done it responds to the server with a `SceneEventType.SynchronizeComplete` message.
-At this point the client is considered "synchronized", but it still might need to be resynchronized.
+Starting with the "Player" in the top right portion of the above diagram, the client (Player) runs through the connection and approval process first which occurs within the `NetworkManager`.
+Once approved, the server-side `NetworkSceneManager` begins the client synchronization process by sending the `SceneEventType.Synchronize` Scene Event message to the approved client.
+The client then processes through the synchronization message.
+Once the client is finished processing the synchronize message, it responds to the server with a `SceneEventType.SynchronizeComplete` message.
+At this point the client is considered "synchronized".
+If the server determines any `NetworkObject` was despawned during the client-side synchronization message processing, it will send a list of `NetworkObject` identifiers to the client via the `SceneEventType.ReSynchronize` message and the client will locally despawn the `NetworkObject`s.

 :::tip
 When the server receives and processes the `SceneEventType.SynchronizeComplete` message, the client is considered connected (i.e. `NetworkManager.IsConnectedClient` is set to `true`) and both the `NetworkManager.OnClientConnected` delegate handler and the scene event notification for `SceneEventType.SynchronizeComplete` are invoked locally.
 This can be useful to know if your server performs any additional notifications to the already connected clients about the newly connected client's status (i.e. a player's status needs to transition from joining to joined).